 My guess involves some form of resisting arrest.

-jesse_the_k: Well nourished white woman riding black Quantum 4400 powerchair off the right edge, chased by the word "powertool" (JK powertool)
+jesse_the_k: White woman riding black Quantum 4400 powerchair off the right edge, chased by the word "powertool" (JK 56 powertool)

 Alright, if we saw a animation of this, we'd all be, "That's horrible and funny, cause the waiter is so going to regret this, but it's totally over the top because, really?" and yet it happened.